-11.3.14.6 Shape and Size of the Manhole
+11.3.7.6 Shape and Size of the Manhole

 Manholes are constructed directly over the centre line of the conduit.
 They are rectangular, circular or square in shape.
-They should be of size that facilitate cleaning and inspection of conduits.
+They should be of a size that facilitates cleaning and inspection of conduits.

-1. Rectangular Manhole
+a.
+Rectangular Manhole